The central billing element for both cellular and Wi-Fi is the Data Operation:

 Note that the cellular data usage is not real-time.
 It can take at least 24 hours, and in some cases may lag several days behind actual usage.

-You can have any number of devices in the Growth tier, but you will need to purchase another block for each group of 100 devices.
+You can have any number of devices in the Growth plan, but you will need to purchase another block for each group of 100 devices.
 It's not possible to purchase a fractional block for devices only; each block includes a maximum number of devices, Data Operations, and cellular data usage, and exceeding any one limit will require purchasing an additional block.

 There are no additional limits placed on webhooks.
 However, if the server you are sending to cannot process the data within 20 seconds or returns an error because it is overloaded, traffic to the server will be throttled, and the events will be discarded.